preethel/Ecom/readme.md

 # Angular Ecommerce Project

 This is a sample Angular Ecommerce project that serves as a frontend for an ecommerce application.
-It's built using Angular for the frontend, .NET Core 3.1 for the backend, and Microsoft SQL Server for the database.
+It's built using Angular 16 for the frontend, .NET 7 for the backend, and Microsoft SQL Server for the database with Entity Framework Core.

 ## Table of Contents
 - [Overview](#overview)